Giuseppe Mazzini was a uniquely influential figure and revolutionary in the line of Republican tradition.

-- Republicanism is not anti-liberal as has been historically characteristic of Fascism and Conservatism.
-The republican is a revolutionary, not of the reactionary, or counter-revolutionary tradition.
+- Republicanism is not anti-liberal as has been historically characteristic of Fascism and Conservatism; and the republican is a revolutionary, not of the reactionary, or counter-revolutionary tradition.

-- Marx is considered part of the historical Republican heritage.
-The Socialist and Marxist critique of capitalism and capital greed is not anti-republican.
+- Marx is considered part of the republican political heritage; and the Socialist and Marxist critique of capitalism and capital greed is not anti-republican.
 Critiques of capitalism and greed ought to be welcomed and debated.

 “Giuseppe Mazzini (1805–72) is today largely remembered as the chief inspirer and leading political agitator of the Italian Risorgimento.
 Yet Mazzini was not merely an Italian patriot, and his influence reached far beyond his native country and his century.
 In his time, he ranked among the leading European intellectual figures, competing for public attention with Mikhail Bakunin and Karl Marx, John Stuart Mill and Alexis de Tocqueville.
 According to his friend Alexander Herzen, the Russian political activist and writer, Mazzini was the “shining star” of the democratic revolutions of 1848.
 In those days Mazzini’s reputation soared so high that even the revolution’s ensuing defeat left most of his European followers with a virtually unshakeable belief in the eventual triumph of their cause.